 - online solutions can be used for high volume recruiting in contrast to classic ACs that quickly reach capacity limits

 - not all exercises can be put online (e.g. group discussions)

 4. PRE-RECORDED VIDEO INTERVIEWS

 Video interviews are an effective tool for candidate pre-selection.
-You can use, for example, video conferencing systems or competency-based, pre-recorded video interviews.
+You can use, for example, live video interviews or competency-based, recorded video interviews.
 In the latter case, the candidates record their answers to job-related interview questions via webcam.
 Those video answers are then rated by HR and the technical department.
 As a result, you get an in-depth competency profile of your applicants, which you can use for deciding on which candidates to invite to an in-person interview or an assessment center.

 - structured interviews are a valid means to assess a candidate’s job-related skills